IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 There are various methods for conducting quality control on raw data and this section is juste one of them.
 The most crucial aspect is to closely examine the data to better understand it and accurately interpret the analyses.

+QC of raw data can be time-consuming and tedious for large databases.
+Several initiatives for automatic QC have been/are being developed, but for the moment there is no consensus and the tools are often specific to a cohort.

+Resources (bibliography, software) can be found at the end of the section.

 ## General advices

 - During the acquisition of an MRI sequence, various issues may arise and may affect image quality.
 These can include artifacts related to the MRI scanner, image reconstruction issues (e.g., folding), or choices made during acquisition (e.g., incorrect field of view).